microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Coach/README.md

 **NOTE:** Students should **not** be given a link to the What The Hack repo before or during a hack.
 The student guide does **NOT** have any links to the Coach's guide or the What The Hack repo on GitHub.

-### Additional Coach Prerequisites (Optional)

-_Please list any additional pre-event setup steps a coach would be required to set up such as, creating or hosting a shared dataset, or deploying a lab environment._

-## Azure Requirements
+## Azure and M365 Requirements

 This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.
 These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

-_Please list Azure subscription requirements._

-_For example:_

-- Azure resources that will be consumed by a student implementing the hack's challenges
+Required resources during this hack:
-- Azure permissions required by a student to complete the hack's challenges.
+- Azure storage account to upload training data
+- Fabric capacity if not using the trial
+- A Fabric Capacity sized F64 or larger is required to use Fabric Copilot, which is optional for this hack

+Each student will need a PowerBI Pro or Premium per user license for Challenge 06, build a PowerBI Report, unless they are using the Fabric Trial or a capacity sized larger than F64.

-## Suggested Hack Agenda (Optional)
+## Suggested Hack Agenda

-_This section is optional.
-You may wish to provide an estimate of how long each challenge should take for an average squad of students to complete and/or a proposal of how many challenges a coach should structure each session for a multi-session hack event.
-For example:_

-- Sample Day 1
+You may schedule this hack in any format, as long as the challenges are completed sequentially.

+Time estimate for each challenge:
+- Challenge 00: 15 minutes
+- Challenge 01: 15 minutes
-  - Challenge 1 (1 hour)
+- Challenge 02: 30 minutes
-  - Challenge 2 (30 mins)
+- Challenge 03: 1 hour
-  - Challenge 3 (2 hours)
+- Challenge 04: 30 minutes
-- Sample Day 2
-  - Challenge 4 (45 mins)
+- Challenge 05: 45 minutes
-  - Challenge 5 (1 hour)
+- Challenge 06: 45 minutes
-  - Challenge 6 (45 mins)
+- Challenge 07 (Roadmap): 45 minutes

 ## Repository Contents

-_The default files & folders are listed below.
-You may add to this if you want to specify what is in additional sub-folders you may add._

 - `./Coach`
   - Coach's Guide and related files